omlokhande45/C-235-DSPD-Practical/README.md

 4) This C program creates a linked list to store integer elements.
 It prompts the user to enter elements and add them to the list until the user enters 0.
 It then traverses the list and prints each element and "=>" until reaching the null pointer.
 Finally, it displays the number of nodes in the list.
 5) Write a program to insert Number of Nodes in the Binary Tree and Traverse in Inorder , Preorder and Post Order and  Search an element in Binary Tree(Display NULL if not found, If found Display Found)
 6) Implement Binary search tree(BST) with following Menu operations.
   1. Search an element in BST(Display NULL if not found, If found Display Found)
   2. Insert an element in BST
   3. Delete leaf element in BST
   4. Exit
+7)  Consider the undirected graph G, consisting of n nodes laid out in a 3 -by- 3 grid: Start searching at node 1, and break ties for exploring the next node based on lower numerical order (i.e. add nodes to a queue low to high, add nodes to a stack high to low). (a) In what order are nodes marked as explored by BFS? (b) In what order are nodes marked as explored by DFS?
+8)    Write a program which accepts undirected graph and a starting node, determine the lengths of the shortest paths from the starting node to all other nodes in the graph.
+If a node is unreachable, its distance is -1.
+Nodes will be numbered consecutively from 1 to n, and edges will have varying distances or lengths.
+Find the sub tree using Dijikstra algorithm.
+9)Assume that you have a seven-slot closed hash table (the slots are numbered o through 6) Write program  to final hash table that would result if you used the hash function h(k) - k mod 7.
+  10) Assume that you have a seven-slot closed hash table (the slots are numbered o through 6) Write program  to final hash table that would result if you used the hash function h(k) - k mod 7.